-Students will write a term paper that analyzes micro data from www.ipums.usa.org and attempts to verify a previously published study.
-The studies listed below are examples of the types of studies students will locate, attempt to verify and then extend or reanalyze in some way.
+Students will write a term paper to analyze an economic/social/behavioral question or to verify a previously published study.
+The studies listed below are examples of the types of studies students can attempt to verify and then extend or re-analyze in some way.

+Outline:

-Outline: By 7/1 students will write up 1.) an abstract describing their replication and extension study, and 2.) an outline that contains the title, written as a one sentence research question, five sections with section names, a complete bibliographic citation to the study you will attempt to verify, a regression equation you will estimate with a description of the variables, coefficients and estimation subsample.
+By Oct 6th students will write up 1.) an abstract describing their question or replication and extension study, and 2.) an outline that contains the title, written as a one sentence research question, five sections with section names, a complete bibliographic citation to the study you will attempt to verify, a regression equation you will estimate with a description of the variables, coefficients and estimation subsample.
 In the regression equation, index variables to make it clear to the reader what is the unit of observation (A household?
 A person?).
 Describe one or more original ideas for extending the model.
-Finally, include any results you may have already produced, even if they are preliminary.
+Finally, include any results you may have already produced, even if they are on preliminary stages.

-At 8a.m. on 8/5 you will submit a rough draft of your paper.
-The paper must expand upon the outline, and include your best results to date.
-You'll make a short, seven-minute presentation of your rough draft, using slides, later that day.
-Both your presentation and your draft should discuss best examples in the literature of estimating a well-defined causal effects, and your original contribution to this area.
+By Nov 17th you will submit a rough draft of your paper.
+The paper must expand upon the outline and include your best results to date.
+You will make a short, seven-minute presentation of your rough draft, using slides, later that day.
+Both your presentation and your draft should discuss best examples in the literature of estimating a well-defined causal effect, and your original contribution to this area.
 A rubric for presentations is on the last page of this syllabus.

-After you receive feedback from the presentation, you will revise the rough draft and submit the final paper by 8a.m. on 8/10.
+After you receive feedback from the presentation, you will revise the rough draft and submit the final paper by Dec 1st.
 All papers must have five numbered sections: 1.)
 Intro, 2.)
 Literature Review & Economic Theory, 3.)
 Data Description, 4.)
 Empirical Results, and 5.)
 Conclusion, as described in Stock and Watson's "Conducting a Regression Study Using Economic Data" (on Canvas, Files > PDFs).
 Sections will be about five paragraphs in length and each paragraph about five sentences.
 This "5x5" suggestion is a rule-of-thumb and need not be followed exactly.
 However, all papers must have these three tables: Variable Descriptions, Summary Statistics, and Regression Results.
 Original figures like maps created with GIS software are encouraged but not required; all copied tables and figures are prohibited unless cleared with the instructor.
 Original tables must be formatted exactly as described in class.
 Your paper should have seven or more references (listed in a Bibliography section) in Chicago format.
 All papers must list and describe an equation describing the empirical model, and must contain an abstract.
 As an example, a brief "letters" style article (like Holian 2020a, 2020b) is close to (though slightly shorter than) what is required here.
-In particular, compared to a letters article, you paper must have a whole literature review section and table of summary statistics.
+In particular, compared to a letters article, your paper must have a whole literature review section and table of summary statistics.